 You know when you’ve just always wanted to make something?
 I’ve always wanted to try a lattice pie; one with lovely red fruit under the interwoven top.
 I imagined it would be assembled in a cloud of flour with pastry flying all over the place while I tried to weave the lattice.
 I envisaged having to try and find my inner Mr Tickle.
 In reality it was a comparatively calm affair with only slight frowning during the construction.

 September is the time of year to get out and investigate the hedgerows.
+It's also the time of year to make some Damson Gin.
 There are all sorts of fruits and berries waiting to be picked by eager hands: sloes, rosehips, blackberries, damsons and apples can all be found with a little searching and bravery.
-I say bravery because foraging is always fraught with a small amount of danger, for instance, a wasp can easily be inhaled if you become distracted by a particularly juicy apple.
+I say bravery because foraging is always fraught with a small amount of danger, for instance, a wasp can easily be inhaled if you become distracted